joshbrew/HEG_ESP32/README.md

 We'll soon be adding free Windows and Android apps, including compatibility with the original HEGstudio by Jonathan Toomim!

+### Testing Notes
+The photodiode is very sensitive.
+Any moisture or stray light will throw off the readings.
+Block off any light in-between and around the LEDs and the photodiode to ensure no leaks.

+The maximum ADC reading is 32768 (15 bits) and each step is 0.125mV at the maximum 16X gain on the ADS1115.
+This is plenty sensitive for blood-oxygen detection.
+The range for real data is in the 200-3000 range.
+The script will not set the baseline unless it is below a specified light threshold.

+Be sure to cover the photodiode pins and the LED contacts with electrical tape so your forehead doesn't complete the circuit and throw off readings.

+If there is moisture expect ADC or score readings to decline to zero and even negative values.

+If your IR LED is not working the ratio will be positive as the red LED has a lower intensity.
+Ratio = Red / Infrared.
+You can reduce the flash rate in the arduino script to test conclusively via the ADC.

 ## App Features
-React Native with SPP or custom BLE support
+React Native with SPP or custom BLE support.
 Still bare-bones at this point.
-Packaged project incoming!
+Working on multi-threading.
+Packages for Android and iOS incoming!

 ## Example Data
 Graph 1 is about 1 min of ratio data.
-Graph 2 is about 4 min of scoring data (ratio - baseline) Graph 3 is about 3 seconds of ADC data at 20hz LED flash frequency.
+Graph 2 is about 4 min of scoring data (a simple ratio - baseline, will be changed to the cumulative change in the SMA) Graph 3 is about 3 seconds of ADC data at 20hz LED flash frequency.
 ![data](https://github.com/moothyknight/HEG_ESP32/blob/master/Pictures/Screenshot_2019-01-23-21-18-36.jpg?raw=true)